Human Factors, Altitude Effects

 The reverse happens during descent, higher outside air pressure needs to be equalized with the eustachian tube and normally this happens by swallowing, yawning, tensing muscles in the throat.
 Or by closing the mouth, pinching the nose and attempting to blow through the nostrils (Valsalva maneuver).

 An upper respiratory infection such as a cold or sore throat can produce enough congestion around the eustachian tube that pressure equalization is difficult or even impossible to clear (ear block).

 This will result in severe pain and possible loss of hearing for hours or even days.
 Rupture of the ear drum can occur during flight or afterwards and an infection may be the result.
-A emergency visit to a physician will be advisable when this happens.
+An emergency visit to a physician will be strongly advisable when this happens.

 IMPORTANT: Prevent this condition by not flying when you have a respiratory infection or suffer from a nasal allergic reaction.